quinnkeast/jengoertzen-website/_books/books.md

     reading: true
   - title: "Rare Flavours, books 1–3"
     author: "Ram V (Author), Filipe Andrade (Illustrator)"
-    thoughts: In love with the artwork: the lines, the shapes, the colours.
-The story is also fantastic, looking forward to future instalments.
+    thoughts: "In love with the artwork: the lines, the shapes, the colours.
+The story is also fantastic, looking forward to future instalments."
   - title: "Winter: Five Windows on the Season - CBC Massey Lectures"
     author: Adam Gopnick
     thoughts: Paused, not the write prose for me these days.